addufres/question-dump/README.md

 track how many questions users answer to gain credibility

+## stretch

 connect to facebook for sign-in as facebook App

-## stretch

-allow anonymous sign in when asking questions
+allow anonymous facebook sign in when asking questions

 allow posting questions to facebook